taolicd/taolicd.github.io/_posts/2023-03-26-cloudcertification.md

 ### Resources for Certified AWS Solution Architect Associate

 Estimated preparation time for newbies: from 2 weeks up to 6 months.
 It took me one month intensive study to pass the exam.
+If you can get 70-80% of the practice questions correct, you are ready for the test.

 **Free resources**